‘The Bold And The Beautiful’ Spoilers: Brooke Is Heartbroken, Bill Comforts Her?

 Thursday, March 23

 Sally may have flown across the globe to attend the wedding with Thomas, but the poor girl’s efforts will land her in trouble.
 Spoilers indicate that Steffy blows her top when she finds out that Thomas invited Sally to the wedding and demands that Sally leave.
-Sally unwittingly becomes the center of attention at the event but she’s not backing down.
-According to The Bold and the Beautiful spoilers from SoapHub, Steffy may be the focus of the wedding but she can’t dictate what Sally does.
+Sally unwittingly becomes the center of attention at the event, but she’s not backing down.
+According to The Bold and the Beautiful spoilers from SoapHub, Steffy may be the focus of the wedding, but she can’t dictate what Sally does.

 Friday, March 24